jschaedl/zit-php-toolkit/library/Zit/Upload/README.md

       )
 	);

+    // imagine you submitted a form with input[type=file] named 'file'
 	$uploader->receive('file');

 ## Unit Tests

-To run the included unit tests go to tst directory and run:
+To run the included unit tests go to tests directory and run:

 	phpunit --verbose [UploaderTest.php]